ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

 Key features of the main snippet:

-- The text file is read into `strList`.
+1. The text file is read into `strList`.
-- Threads are created and assigned specific subarrays to process.
+2. Threads are created and assigned specific subarrays to process.
-- Critical sections ensure safe access to shared variables.
+3. Critical sections ensure safe access to shared variables.
-- After threads finish, results are sorted and printed.
+4. After the threads finish, the results are sorted and printed.

 ```pascal linenums="1"
 program AssignStudentIDs;